 Contractholder funds include funds related to funding agreements that have been issued pursuant to the FABN Program as well as to the Federal Home Loan Bank of Atlanta ("FHLB").
 Single premiums are received at the initiation of the funding agreements.
 As of December 31, 2022 and December 31, 2021, we had approximately \$2,200 million and \$1,900 million outstanding under the FABN Program, respectively, which provides for semi-annual interest payments with principal maturities.
 Reserves for the FHLB funding agreements totaled \$1,982 million and \$1,543 million as of December 31, 2022 and 2021, respectively.
 The FHLB agreements provide a guaranteed stream of payments or provide for a bullet payment at maturity with renewal provisions.
-In accordance with the FHLB agreements, the investments supporting the funding agreement liabilities are pledged as collateral to secure the FHLB funding agreement liabilities and are not available to settle our general obligations.
+In accordance with the FHLB funding agreement liabilities and are not available to settle our general liabilities are pledged as collateral to secure the FHLB funding agreement liabilities and are not available to settle our general obligations.
 The collateral investments had a fair value of \$3,387 million and \$2,469 million as of December 31, 2022 and 2021, respectively.
 Payments pursuant to FABN and FHLB funding agreements extend through 2029.